 An online calculator will have a hard time factoring in all of these variables.

-By tracking macros as well as your weight progress you can adjust your macros accordingly - until you find the sweet spot for weight gain or fat loss.
+By tracking your macros as well as your daily weight you can adjust your calories until you find the sweet spot for weight gain or fat loss.

 Here's what to do in case your macros are not producing the results you desire.

 Hopefully that should give you some idea of how to set up vegan macros that'll aid you in the quest of acquiring jackedness (?).

 To get a full perspective on designing a vegan diet for optimal muscle gain, performance and health check out this article which details what foods to include in your vegan bodybuilding diet plan!